-14. Any goods given free to employees as stated in the contract of employment is not a supply and hence not subject to GST.
+17. Any goods given free to employees as stated in the contract of employment is not a supply and hence not subject to GST.
 The taxable person is not required to account for output tax on the gift.
 Input tax incurred is claimable.
+If the goods are given free to the employees which are not stated in the contract of employment but only stated in company policy such as company's handbook, they must be specific as example below.